SwissCoin-Classic/SwissCoin-Classic/README.md

 ![SwissCoin Classic](./img/logo-extended.png)

-This is the working repository for NAV Coin 4.2.0, our fork of bitcoin-core 0.13.
+This is the working repository for SwissCoin Classic 1.p

 For more information please visit the website: